Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Mike Myers

-The second excerpt represents the element of Fire.
-It speaks of emotional influences and base passions, and is drawn from The Village Rector by Honore de Balzac:
+The second excerpt represents the present or the deciding factor of the moment, and is drawn from Two Poets by Honore de Balzac: